 ‘Fair,’ he says.
 ‘Fair, like me.
 Why does it matter?’

 The Abbott’s hand comes down on his right hand and grips it hard.
 He can’t feel anything with his left hand.

 ‘It matters because none of it’s true,’ the Abbot says with his kind – too kind – voice.
-‘You’re not of the Dal n’Araidhe, are you?
-Not from Eriu at all.
-And Ferdiad isn’t your name.
+‘You’re not of the Dal Fiatach, are you?
+You’re not from Eriu at all, and Ferdiad isn’t your name.
 You took that name from a story.
 My dear, dear boy, it’s all just a story.’

-Ferdiad opens his eyes then, sees the old man looking down at him with tears in his eyes and Ferdiad squeezes his own shut once more and tries to dive back into the past where everything he remembers – as if it was yesterday – is right and true and straightforward, where a boy lived the life he was meant to live, and never had reason to weep.
+Ferdiad opens his eyes, sees the old man looking down at him with tears in his eyes, and he squeezes his own shut once more and tries to dive back into the past where everything he remembers – as if it was yesterday – is right and true and straightforward, where a boy lived the life he was meant to live, and never had reason to weep.
 Not once.
 Not ever.
 But the present hooks him like a fish and won’t let him go.

 ‘Who am I then, old man?
 If everything I’ve told you is a story, what’s the truth?’

 But he can’t – or won’t.
 A memory such as his should have been a gift, but instead it’s a curse.
 He remembers everything.
 Everything!
 The boy who never wept weeps now as a man, coiling himself up like a wounded animal as he keens for his past as a woman keens over a corpse.
-The old man puts his hand on his shoulder and Ferdiad tries to push it away with his left hand but he can’t.
-Instead the pain shafts up the bones of his arm and he – who’s never forgotten anything – remembers the one thing he’s been trying to forget, the reason he’s here with the old man, the reason for the wine and poppy and the bitterness and bile in his mouth.
+The old man puts his hand on his shoulder and Ferdiad tries to push it away with his left hand but pain flares along the bones of his arm and he – who’s never forgotten anything – remembers the one thing he’s been trying to forget, the reason he’s here with the old man, the reason for the wine and poppy and the bitterness and bile in his mouth.

-He remembers that he no longer has a left hand.
+He remembers he no longer has a left hand.

 © Barbara Lennox 2013